wp-plugins/acurax-social-media-widget/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+* Sep 18, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Stable Release
+* Minor Bud Fixes

 = 2.0 =
 * June 07, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Stable Release